Manu-3v/Social-Media-Project/README.md

 of listening to positive songs and vice versa.
 Interestingly, no significant variation in this relationship was observed across different mental disorders, except for PTSD, which influenced overall song preferences.

-This was an individual project for the course SOCIAL MEDIA AND WEB ANALYTICS [EM1421] of the Master Degree in Data Analytics for Business and Society in Ca'Foscari University.
+This was an individual project for the course SOCIAL MEDIA AND WEB ANALYTICS [EM1421] of the Master Degree in Data Analytics for Business and Society in the Ca'Foscari University of Venice.